 Our using articles to count with, or doing sums on the piece of paper, is like us mentally doing sums in our head, using imagination and active thought.

-Do this exercise and learn how the mind works.
+Do these exercises and see how the mind works.